qphl/ViewModels.ApplicationState/README.md

-# CR.ViewModels.Applicationstate
+# CorshamScience.ViewModels.Applicationstate

-A package containing IViewModelReader and IViewModelWriter implementations using ApplicationState, for use with CR.ViewModels.Core.
+A package containing IViewModelReader and IViewModelWriter implementations using ApplicationState, for use with CorshamScience.ViewModels.Core.